AWSEC2 Connector installation

 Solution Manager sub-type installation

-It should be noted that all interactions with the Solution Manager sub-type can only be completed using Solution Manager.
+NOTE: All interactions with the Solution Manager sub-type must be completed using Solution Manager.

-For OpCon installations stop and restart the SMA OpCon RestAPI and SMA OpCon Service Manager services, for Relay stop and restart the Relay Service.
+ACSAWSEC2directory and copy it into\SAM\pluginsfor OpCon and Relay installations. - For OpCon installations: stop and restart the SMA OpCon RestAPI and SMA OpCon Service Manager services.
+For Relay installations: stop and restart the Relay Service.

 Create the scripts